 In December 2013, ARB updated the emission factors for gasoline dispensing facilities (GDF).
-The District process eight (8) GDF applications during 2016.
-Based on the calculations, all GDFs have low priority.
+The District process seven (7) GDF applications/modifications during 2017.
+Based on their throughputs, all applications/modifications have low prioritization scores.

 Dry Cleaning ATCM, to phase out use of perchloroethylene (Perc) dry cleaning machines and related equipment by January 1, 2023, has started to phase in.
-Current evaluation procedures show all Eastern Kern dry cleaners are of low risk with carcinogenic health risk of less than 1 in a million and non-carcinogenic Hazard Index is less than 1.0.
+Currently, there are four (4) dry cleaning facilities operating in the District.
+Only one facility still utilizes perchloroethylene and the other three utilize non-perc solvent.
+Current evaluation procedures show all dry cleaning facilities are of low risk with carcinogenic health risk of less than 1 in a million and non-carcinogenic Hazard Index is less than 1.0.